 Our brains contain 60% fat, so it makes complete sense to feed your brain with good quality fats.
 A lot of people have a misconception about eating fat, so eating the right type and enough of it is vital.
 Fat is essential to our health and brain function.
 It has many special roles from providing superior long-lasting energy, to supporting the development of hormones and contributing to the health of skin, eyes, nails and hair.

 All of these are high in protein and will keep you feeling full for longer.
 These fats are good for you so don’t be afraid to eat them.
 Our hormones are made from fat so it is really important that we are getting enough in our diets.
-The right nutrition will help you stay healthy this winter!
+The right nutrition and sleep will help you stay healthy this winter!